-Here is some advice and practical tips on understanding, interacting with and playing with your autistic child, from my experience of being a teacher for children with complex needs.
+Here are some practical tips on communicating and interacting with your autistic child, from my experience of being a teacher for children with complex needs.

 Always show or model to the child what you want him/her to do, when you ask them to do something (do not just tell them)